 Vor allem für Menschen mit geistiger Behinderung ...

 > mehr lesen

-The potential Olympic and Paralympic Games will enable the Rhine and Ruhr region, and thus for North Rhine-Westphalia and Germany, to decisively advance future topics such as networked mobility and digitalization, as well as sustainability and the Smart City - with 2032 as the set target date.
-In this context, we are organizing the Metropolitan Cities congress series in cooperation with RWTH Aachen University and Prof. Dr. Günther Schuh.
+The potential Olympic and Paralympic Games will enable the Rhine and Ruhr, and thus for NRW and Germany, to decisively advance future topics such as networked mobility, digitalization and artificial intelligence, as well as sustainability and the Smart City - with 2032 as the set target date.
+In this context, we are organizing the #neuland congress series in cooperation with RWTH Aachen University and Prof. Dr. Günther Schuh.